remla25-team22/model-training/README.md

 Trained models (vectorizer + classifier) are stored and released via GitHub Releases.
 They are downloaded by the `model-service` at runtime based on the `MODEL_TAG`.

+## Google Drive access
+To ensure a successfull `dvc pull` , the command `cd ./.dvc && ./gdrive-access.sh` should be run.

 ##  Related Services